 GABA helps you sleep, feel less stressed, and have a good mood.
 GABA also helps control muscle tone.

 People with low GABA activity may have problems such as anxiety, chronic stress, depression, difficulty concentrating, and memory problems.
 They may also have muscle pain, headaches, and difficulty sleeping.

 DHM can help keep GABA in check.

-Dihydromyricetin is a natural chemical found in and extracted from a Japanese raisin tree, also called Hovenia Dulcis.
+What is DHM?
+Dihydromyricetin, or abbreviated as DHM, is a natural chemical found in and extracted from a Japanese raisin tree, also called Hovenia Dulcis.
 DHM is a natural compound that has been used in Traditional Chinese Medicine for centuries to treat a variety of conditions.
 It has also been used for hundreds of years to cure hangovers.
 Recent studies have shown that DHM can also have a number of benefits for the body.

 DHM is available as a dietary supplement, and although more rare to find in products, it can be purchased online or in some health food stores.
 Zaca provides DHM within its chewable, containing Japanese Raisin in which DHM is a flavonoid compound extract of.

 If you want social proof if dihydromyricetin (DHM) works, and what customers experience, we'd recommend reading throught the customer reviews of dihydromyricetin Zaca chewables on Amazon.